wangguan0402/test/README.md

 * If the page is sensitive and the session has expired, say so and give the user a link to the Login page.￼￼￼￼
 * If the page is sensitive and there is no session, then state that one must authenticate to view this page and give a link to the Login page.

 In some of the cases above, the user is redirected to the Login page.
-This Login page needs to remember what the requested sensitive page was using a query peramater.
+This Login page needs to remember what the requested sensitive page was using a query parameter.
 For example: `/login?url=/the/prev/url` After the user types her name and password she should be returned right back to the sensitive page she previously tried to access via a redirect again.
 Note, some of the pages can be sensitive some of the time and public the rest of the time.
 For example, the View Album page is only sensitive if the album is private.

 **Your code should observe the following rules about access privileges:**
 * Public albums are _accessible_ to both logged in users and unauthenticated visitors.
 * Private albums are _accessible_ only to those users that have explicit access to that album.
 Users will have access to user's private album if and only if there exists a tuple (a, u) in the *AlbumAccess* relation